NMBouwman/NMBouwman.github.io/_posts/2024-05-27-binary-operations-on-braille.markdown

 $$
 </p>

 The next step is to compare every word in the English dictionary with every other word in the English dictionary to check if the result happens to be a word in the English dictionary.
 Right, that's going to take a while.
 Since we want to compare the words letter by letter, we can restrict ourselves to words of equal length.
-However, this restriction is of little use; there are over $$XXXX$$ words of nine letters, so the method described above would take at the very least $$XXXX^3$$ operations.
+However, this restriction is of little use; there are over $$32400$$ words of nine letters, so the method described above would take at the very least $$32400^3 \approx 34000000000000$$ operations, multiplied by nine for the word length.
 Indeed, my poor laptop could not handle anything beyond four-letter words when I implemented this brute-force search in Python.
 It is clearly necessary to construct a way to compare words faster, for example by eliminating pairs of words that contain letters that do not form triplets.
 But how can we do this without comparing the words entirely?

-<h3>Trying with tries</h3>
+<h3>Trying tries</h3>

 Thanks to a friend of mine, I stumbled upon the concept of search trees in computer science.
 Search trees are structures that are used to store and retrieve information efficiently.
 The trees start with a root node on top and branch off under certain rules.
 For example, a set of numbers ($$3$$, $$5$$, $$9$$, $$10$$, $$13$$, $$19$$) could be sorted by picking $$9$$ as a root and branching off to the left for smaller numbers and to the right for larger numbers.
 Then, the node for the right brach can be chosen to be $$13$$, which will split the two remaining large numbers to opposing sides.
 The structure could then look like the one in the image below.
 If each number is associated with some information, then the location of this information is easily retrievable by comparing the number with the nodes and tracing the tree down.